Donovan Peoples-Jones Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Season Stats

-- Peoples-Jones has totaled 340 yards on 18 catches with three touchdowns this season, averaging 28.3 yards per game on 28 targets.

-- Peoples-Jones has been the target of 28 of his team's 360 passing attempts this season, or 7.8% of the target share.
+- Peoples-Jones has been the target of 7.8% (28 total) of his team's 360 passing attempts this season.

 - Peoples-Jones (two red zone targets) has been the recipient of 5.4% of his team's 37 red zone pass attempts.